Positive definite $*$-spherical functions, property (T), and $C^*$-completions of Gelfand pairs: Property (T) and the canonical surjection for

 Let $A$ be a $^*$-algebra.
 We will denote by $\mathrm{Prim}(A)$ the \emph{primitive ideal space} of $A$, i.e. the set of kernels of topologically irreducible $^*$-representations of $A$, with the hull-kernel topology.
 Moreover, we will denote by $\widehat{A}$ the \emph{dual space} of $A$, which is the set of unitary equivalence classes of irreducible $^*$-representations of $A$.
 There is a canonical map $\widehat{A} \to \mathrm{Prim}(A)$ defined by $[\pi] \mapsto Ker(\pi)$, and the topology of $\widehat{A}$ is the topology pulled back from $\mathrm{Prim}(A)$ through this map.

 Property (T) for a topological group is known to have several equivalent formulations.
 For our purposes two of these characterisations are crucial: one of them because it captures a property (T) for Hecke pairs, as introduced by Tzanev in \cite{tzanev-thesis}, see Appendix A and in particular Theorem~\ref{thm:equiv-T-Heckepair}.
-The other characterisation has our interest because it \emph{fails} to pass to Hecke pairs.
-As we shall now show, this failure is intimately related to the question of whether the canonical surjection from \eqref{eq:canonical-surj} is injective.
+The other characterisation has our interest because it \emph{fails} to pass to Hecke pairs in the sense of Theorem~\ref{SLn trivial representation not isolated}.
+As we shall now show, this phenomenon is intimately related to the question of whether the canonical surjection from \eqref{eq:canonical-surj} is injective.

 \begin{prop} Let $(G, \Gamma)$ be a Hecke pair with Schlichting completion $(\overline{G}, \overline{\Gamma})$.
 Suppose that $\overline{G}$ has property (T) or, equivalently, by Theorem~\ref{thm:equiv-T-Heckepair} the pair $(G, \Gamma)$ has property (T) for Hecke pairs.
-Then the trivial representation of $p_0C^*(\overline{G})p_0$ is an isolated point of $\big(p_0C^*(\overline{G})p_0 \big)^{\wedge}$ with the hull-kernel topology.\\ \end{prop}
+Then the trivial representation of $p_0C^*(\overline{G})p_0$ is an isolated point of $\big(p_0C^*(\overline{G})p_0 \big)^{\wedge}$ with the hull-kernel topology. \end{prop}

 {\bf \emph{Proof:}} Since $\overline{G}$ has property (T), the trivial representation $\mathbf{1}_{\overline{G}}$ of $\overline{G}$ is isolated in $\widehat{\overline{G}}$ with the Fell topology.
-Under the standard identifications, the Fell topology on $\widehat{\overline{G}}$ coincides with the hull-kernel topology on $C^*(\overline{G})^{\wedge}$ (see \cite[\S 18]{dixmier} and comment on page 438 of [BdHV]), so that the trivial representation of $C^*(\overline{G})$ is an isolated point of $\big(C^*(\overline{G}) \big)^{\wedge}$.
+Under the standard identifications, the Fell topology on $\widehat{\overline{G}}$ coincides with the hull-kernel topology on $C^*(\overline{G})^{\wedge}$ (see \cite[\S 18]{dixmier} and comment on page 413 of [BdHV]), so that the trivial representation of $C^*(\overline{G})$ is an isolated point of $\big(C^*(\overline{G}) \big)^{\wedge}$.
 Moreover, by \cite[Proposition A.27 (b)]{raeburn williams}, we see that $\mathbf{1}_{\overline{G}}$, restricted to the ideal $\overline{C^*(\overline{G})p_0C^*(\overline{G})}$, is an isolated point of $\Big(\overline{C^*(\overline{G})p_0C^*(\overline{G})} \Big)^{\wedge}$.
-By the Morita equivalence between $\overline{C^*(\overline{G})p_0C^*(\overline{G})}$ and $p_0C^*(\overline{G})p_0$, together with \cite[Corollary 3.33 (a)]{raeburn williams}, we see that the trivial representation of $p_0C^*(\overline{G})p_0$ is an isolated point of $\big(p_0C^*(\overline{G})p_0 \big)^{\wedge}$. \\
+By the Morita equivalence between $\overline{C^*(\overline{G})p_0C^*(\overline{G})}$ and $p_0C^*(\overline{G})p_0$, together with \cite[Corollary 3.33 (a)]{raeburn williams}, we see that the trivial representation of $p_0C^*(\overline{G})p_0$ is an isolated point of $\big(p_0C^*(\overline{G})p_0 \big)^{\wedge}$. {}